 When I was in college, I waited tables at Bennigan’s, an Irish-American chain restaurant with overly processed food and tacky Irish trinkets on the walls.
-By far, the busiest day of the year was Valentine’s Day, and couples would wait upwards of 90 minutes for a table during the dinner rush, while other nights we were starved for tables.
+The busiest day of the year, by far, was Valentine’s Day.
+Couples would wait upwards of 90 minutes for a table during the dinner rush.
+On many other nights we were starved for tables.
 How good was the food at Bennigan’s?
 The company folded years ago.

 The same rule applies for travel.
 One of our favorite parts of traveling is eating out and experiencing local dishes.
 So asides from higher priced rooms, you’re then faced with the same Valentine’s Day dinner conundrum, with a change of scenery.
 If you’re traveling on Valentine’s Day in the USA, pick a restaurant where you can make a reservation in advance.
 Open Table is a good website to easily surf and make reservations in cities across the U.S. (though you may be stuck with the ‘special menu’).

-Before Dublin we lived in Amsterdam for 3 and 1/2 years and we did actually enjoy a nice dinner out one Valentine’s Day because the holiday isn’t celebrated as much there.
-But this year Valentine’s Day falls on a Saturday, so restaurants worldwide will generally be busier than they otherwise would be.
+Before Dublin we lived in Amsterdam for 3 and 1/2 years.
+We did actually enjoy a nice dinner out one Valentine’s Day because the holiday is not celebrated as much there.
+Especially when Valentine’s Day falls on weekends, restaurants worldwide will generally be busier than they otherwise would be.

 Instead, we usually travel for our wedding anniversary, which falls on March 12th.
 Last year we celebrated our 9 year anniversary in Barcelona, Spain, which was wonderful.
 For 8 years we celebrated in Dubai, on our way to visit family in Australia.
-For 7 years we did an overnight trip from Dublin and stayed in a beautiful manor house in nearby Wicklow, where we were even upgraded to a suite simply because the mansion was not very busy mid-March.
+On our 7 year anniversary, we took an overnight trip from Dublin and stayed in a beautiful manor house in nearby Wicklow.
+We were even upgraded to a suite simply because the mansion was not very busy mid-March.